ansys/pyensight/doc/source/calc_functions.rst

     (computational) displacement.
 If you have changing coordinate geometry, the ``Dist2Nnodes`` function works without adjustment.
-If you have changing connectivity, the ``Dist2nNodes`` function should not be used as it can give nonsensical results because connectivity is reevaluated each time step and node IDs may be reassigned.
+If you have changing connectivity, the ``Dist2nNodes`` function should not be used as it can give nonsensical results because connectivity is reevaluated each timestep and node IDs may be reassigned.

-    For transient results, to find the distance between two nodes on different parts, or between two nodes if one or both nodes don't have IDs, or the IDs are not unique for the model (namely, more than one part has the same node ID), use the line tool.
+    For transient results, to find the distance between two nodes on different parts, or between two nodes if one or both nodes don't have IDs or the IDs are not unique for the model (namely, more than one part has the same node ID), use the line tool.